yuanyuanli85/HalSample/README.md

 ```

 ####Remaining Issues
 >- The definition of HalGen9 and HalGen11 have to be included in HalBase.h .
-The perfect modularization is impossible in this method.
+Can be controlled by pre-processors passed by build scripts
->- The instantiation code in common layer can't be removed.
+>- The instantiation code in common layer are not removed.
 May use some compile-time technologies to create instances dynamically.